Order Your JR Pass

 Visit Nikko and Shogun Country

-Tokugawa Ieyasu was a 17th Century shogun who lived, fought and died in Nikko.
-His epic story was immortalised in James Clavell’s novel Shogun and you can relive every page by visiting the town of Nikko yourself.
-The town is the entrance to Nikko National Park and also features Japan’s most lavishly decorated shrine and mausoleum, Toshogu, which is the final resting place of the shogun, Tokugawa Ieyasu, himself.
+Tokugawa Ieyasu was the 17th-century warlord who won the Battle of Sekigahara and founded the Tokugawa shogunate that ruled Japan for over 250 years — and the real historical figure who inspired Lord Toranaga in James Clavell's novel Shogun.
+Although Ieyasu died in Sunpu (modern-day Shizuoka), his remains were later enshrined at Nikko, where his lavishly decorated mausoleum still stands today.
+The town is the entrance to Nikko National Park and home to Toshogu, Japan's most ornately decorated shrine, which serves as the final resting place of the shogun himself — making it a fitting pilgrimage for anyone captivated by the world of Shogun.
 To reach Nikko, use your Japan Rail Pass to take the JR Tohoku Shinkansen (from Tokyo or Ueno Station) to Utsunomiya Station and transfer to the JR Nikko Line.

 Yukio Mishima’s The Temple of the Golden Pavilion

-Located within the Yamanakako Forest Park of Literature, the Mishima Yukio Literary Museum is dedicated to the life of post-war writer Yukio Mishima, who committed suicide by seppuku in 1970 after a failed coup d’état attempt.
+Located within the Yamanakako Forest Park of Literature, the Mishima Yukio Literary Museum is dedicated to the life of post-war writer Yukio Mishima, who committed suicide by seppuku in 1970 after a failed coup d'état attempt.
 Needless to say, as well as being a literary icon, he was an interesting character with a fascinating and ultimately tragic life.
 You can find out all about his story at the museum, which is surrounded by a stunningly beautiful forest and park.
 Mishima is most famous to western readers for The Temple of the Golden Pavilion and his other novels, plays and reviews, which include Confessions of a Mask, Modern Noh Plays and Madame De Sade.
-The museum features letters, writings, paintings, portraits, photographs and more, about Mishima’s life and work.
+(The temple that inspired the novel, Kinkaku-ji, is in Kyoto, and can be visited there.)
+The museum features letters, writings, paintings, portraits, photographs and more, about Mishima's life and work.
 It has been described as a must-see for fans of Japanese literature.
 You can reach Yamanakako by train using either the JR Chuo Line from Shinjuku station or the JR Tokaido Shinkansen-Kodama from Nagoya station.
 You will then need to get off at either Fujiyoshida station or Mishima station respectively and take a local bus to the museum.

 Kinosaki Literary Museum